sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 #### Ur-events

-A separate "ur" (German for "original") event structure, *EEG.urevent*, holds all the event information originally loaded into the dataset.
+A separate 'ur' (German for 'original') event structure, *EEG.urevent*, holds all the event information originally loaded into the dataset.
 If some events or data regions containing events are removed from the data, this should not affect the